Chloenotmcl/hello-world/README.md

 ### Things we don't know about

 -The point of over analysing a text in english
--Why teachers take 3 years to give results back for a test or assignment -Having questions on a test that we have never learnt about
+- Why teachers take 3 years to give results back for a test or assignment
+- Having questions on a test that we have never learnt about